liomj/sbadmin4/README.md

 1. To download from GitHub, you should navigate to the top level of the project and then a green "Code" download button will be visible on the right.
 2. Choose the Download ZIP option from the Code pull-down menu.
 That ZIP file will contain the entire theme
-3. Your download may have a folder inside a folder when you uncompress the files (eg: sbadmin-main\sbadmin-main)
+3. Your download may have a folder inside a folder when you uncompress the files (eg: sbadmin4-main\sbadmin4-main)
-4. Rename the subfolder sbadmin-main to sbadmin and move it to your XOOPS themes folder www.yoursite.com/themes/
+4. Rename the subfolder sbadmin4-main to sbadmin4 and move it to your XOOPS themes folder www.yoursite.com/themes/
-5. Go to System Admin->Preferences-> System Options -> General Settings, and make sbadmin as your Default Theme.
+5. Go to System Admin->Preferences-> System Options -> General Settings, and make sbadmin4 as your Default Theme.

 ## Menu Control (Support for MyMenus Module)